-The consolidated financial statements include the accounts of Qualitas Controladora, S. A. B. de C. V. and those of its subsidiaries which it controls.
-All significant intercompany balances and transactions have been eliminated in consolidation.
-The consolidation was based on the audited financial statements (except for Qualitas Financial) of the issuing companies as of December 31, 2018 and 2017, which have been prepared in accordance with the accounting criteria for Insurance companies in Mexico established by the Commission and the Mexican Financial Reporting Standards (FRS) issued by the Mexican Board of Financial Reporting Standards (Consejo Mexicano de Normas de Información Financiera, A. C. or CINIF from its Spanish acronym)
+The consolidated financial statements include those of Qualitas Controladora, S. A. B. de C. V. and those of its subsidiaries which it controls.
+All significant inter-company balances and transactions have been eliminated in consolidation.
+The consolidation was based on the audited financial statements (except for Qualitas Financial) of the issuing companies as of December 31, 2019 and 2018, which have been prepared in accordance with the Accounting Criteria for Insurance Institutions in Mexico established by the Commission and the Mexican Financial Reporting Standards (FRS) issued by the Mexican Board of Financial Reporting Standards (Consejo Mexicano de Normas de Información Financiera, A. C. or CINIF from its Spanish acronym) (See note 20).